 As per general perception, Physics seems difficult but you can make it easy by resorting to specific strategy.
 Before the D-day, revise the solved examples portion-wise because by doing so you will get a recap of the entire functional concepts involved in solutions which will save your time too.

 Similarly, Chemistry can be the most scoring subject if you prepare and solve the questions intelligently.
 To finish the paper in time, attempt the theoretical questions first and then move on to the numerical portion and organic reactions.
 This will help you maximize your score.

 Biology is very interesting subject as compared to Physics and Chemistry.
 Students need to practice as much as possible and try to concentrate fully on study in order to be successful in exam.
 Moreover, they should devise a strategy and study accordingly.

-Success in NEET largely depends upon your hard work, patience, confidence and conceptual clarity.
+Success in NEET involves hard work, patience, confidence and conceptual clarity.
 If you want to be a winner in this exam, don’t lose your patience and be confident as this exam is similar to other several exams you have appeared so far.
 Keep yourself focused and appear in the exam with positive attitude speculating that you are going to hit the jackpot.
 Psychological battle starts before the real battle comes in.
 Every battle is first won in the mind.

 Break free from your local average tuitions and the constraints of lack of good study material - get Aakash high-quality lectures and Study material right on your fingertips.